Skip to main content

 Australia's Book Week Poster - Aug 17 -23, 2024

 At this time of the year, there are several days which highlight the importance of literacy and education.
 Beginning in late August, Australia has had Book Week which it has been holding since 1945.
-On September 8th the world celebrates International Literacy Day, on the 9th it’s the International Day to Protection Education from Attack and on October 5, it's World Teacher’s Day.
+On September 8th the world celebrates International Literacy Day, on the 9th it’s the International Day to Protect Education from Attack and on October 5, it's World Teacher’s Day.

 Book Week is all about celebrating the importance of books and the joy of reading.
 Over the last week or two there have been all kinds of colourful characters on buses and in schools and kindergartens as children dress up as their favourite characters from books they know and love.
 It has also meant lots of story -telling, parades, celebrating home – grown literature, book awards, author signings in book shops and events in libraries.